PATRIC3/p3_docs/docroot/user_guides/tables.md

 PATRIC tables include a variety of tools for accessing, filtering, sorting, and arranging the data in the table.
 These are described below.
 ![PATRIC Table Tools](./images/patric_table_tools.png)

+1. **Breadcrumbs** at the top of the page provide summary information regarding what data the table contains including a count of the items in the table.
+The breadcrumbs are interactive, so clicking on an item in the breadcrumb resets the table to contain the corresponding items for the selection.
+For instance, in a Taxon View, clicking a higher taxon level will update the table to contain all of the items (genomes for instance) in that higher level taxon.

+2. **Download Button** at the top left of the page below the tabs will download the entire contents of the table in TXT, CSV, or Excel format.

+3. **Keyword Box** at the top left of the page below the tabs and to the right of the Download Button allows filtering the contents of the table based on particular keywords.
+Clicking the "X" underneath the box will remove the filter.
+Entering multiple keywords in the box will filter the table to show only those items which contain *all* of the keywords.

+4.

 The Genomes Tab provides a list of all the genomes and associated metadata in corresponding to the selected Taxon View level or for the user-defined Genome Group.
 From this page, genomes can be sorted, filtered, collected into groups, and downloaded.